yiwen99/TreeLogic.pack/README.md

 ## Introduction

+This is a package containing the implementation of the Tree-guided Logic Regression for Microbiome P/A data (TreeLogic) method.
+The package contains three functions: BIC_calc, and Bottom_up_selection, and Top_down_selection.
+The BIC_calc() function is a helper function that calculates the BIC of a fitted linear model, and is used in the Bottom_up_selection and Top_down_selection method.
+The Bottom_up_selection() and Top_down selection() functions implements the two core feature amalgamation algorithms in the TreeLogic method.
+Example usage of the two functions and the complete TreeLogic analysis pipeline can be found in the vignettes.

 ## Installation
 The installation process of TreeLogic.pack will depend on "devtools" package.
 To avoid some possible issues, it is recommended to start a new Rstudio session and restart R before installing this package.